-In November 2011, CCNC established a call center to support its fourteen local networks’ goals and initiatives through telephonic patient contact.
-To achieve its primary goal of decreasing ER utilization, the Call Center uses real-time hospital data to identify and contact patients who are linked to a CCNC provider who have a non-emergent visit to the ED.
-Through these calls, the Call Center staff emphasizes the importance of using the medical home and identifies any needed follow up or links to local resources within the patient’s community.
-While most of these calls are made to the patient only once, RNs in the Call Center attempt to call back a subset of the contacted patients who continue to over utilize the ED.
-The RNs assess these patient situations closely to identify gaps in care or new issues that can be referred to the networks for assistance.
+The primary goal of the CCNC Call Center is decreasing emergency department (ED) utilization.
+To accomplish this, the Call Center uses real-time hospital data to identify and contact patients linked to a CCNC provider who have had a recent non-emergent visit to the ED.
+Through these calls, the Call Center staff emphasizes the importance of using the medical home and identifies any needed follow up and links patients to local resources in their communities.
+While most of these calls are made to the patient only once, RNs in the Call Center may attempt to reach out to patients who continue to over-utilize the ED.
+Call Center RNs assess these patient situations closely to identify gaps in care and/or new issues that can be referred to the CCNC Care Managers for assistance.

 The Call Center also provides information to newly enrolled CCNC patients on: appropriate ED use, urgent care utilization, available local resources, information specific to their medical home provider, co-pay for visits or prescriptions and how to access specialists.
 This patient education is provided primarily to patients who have been enrolled within the past 90 days, had an ED visit within the past 90 days and are currently classified as a CCNC priority patient.
 Future goals for this initiative include focusing these calls on all patients enrolled in the past 30 days.

 Additionally, the Call Center offers health coaching to the CCNC Medicaid population.
 RNs who are also certified health coaches work with patients referred to them on wellness coaching and disease management coaching.
 Coaches use their experience and skills to motivate patients to accept responsibility as primary care taker of their own health and wellness by setting and reaching health related goals they set for themselves.